balusreekanth/ios-asterisk-push/README.md

 ##### STEP 1.make sure you have php, mysql and asterik system installed

-##### STEP 2. clone this repository to /var/lib/asterisk/pushscripts  or any other directory of your choice but make sure scripts have executable permissions by asterisk.Please do not use your web dircetory as we are using php cli to run script from extesnions So you can rename push.php to just push.
+##### STEP 2. clone this repository to /var/lib/asterisk/pushscripts  or any other directory of your choice but make sure scripts have executable permissions by asterisk.
+Please do not use your web dircetory as we are using php cli to run script from extesnions So you can rename push.php to just push.

 ##### STEP 3 move asterisk_reg.sh to /usr/local/bin